AdobeDocs/analytics.en/help/components/classifications/sets/manage/settings.md

 ---
 # Classification set settings

-You can edit the settings of a classification set.
+You can edit the initial settings of a classification set.

 In the **[!UICONTROL Classifications Sets]** manager, select the classification set for which you want to edit the settings.